Can you tell I’m excited about opening presents?!

 Scenes from the Chawla Christmas party

-My in-laws are known for their annual Christmas parties; with loads of children running around, delicious food, caroling, and ‘wassal’- a mulled rum concoction made by my father-in-law.
-This year was no different except that Fateh’s (my son) friends were invited along with everyone from previous years, so we had a full house!
+My in-laws have hosted their annual Christmas party for years, with loads of children running around, delicious food, caroling, and ‘wassal’- a mulled rum concoction made by my father-in-law.
+This year was no different except that my son’s friends were invited along with everyone from previous years, so we had a full house!
 Exhausting as it was, a good time was had by all.
-My favourite part was singing carols to Peggy Mohan’s brilliant piano score.
+My favourite part was singing carols!

 Scenes from various Christmas parties we attended this year